Published 25 January 2024

 What is anxiety?

 Anxiety is a natural biological response to fear or uncertain situations.
 It involves feeling worried or fearful and often triggers the avoidance of a particular situation.
 Sometimes anxiety can become generalised, with people experiencing anxiety in many situations, not just uncertain or dangerous ones.
 In such circumstances, anxiety can become detrimental to wellbeing as it may lead to people avoiding all kinds of situations or social engagements perceived to be too stressful.
-If anxiety begins to interfere with daily functioning it may be classified as an anxiety disorder.
-Often anxiety disorders will develop during adolescence and can co-occur with depression, with students presenting signs of anxiety and depression at school.

 Emotional signs of anxiety include: